Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Collection and Identification of Security Tweets Carrying IoCs

 \subsubsection{Experimentation}

 \textit{\textbf{Experimental Setup:}} We used Ubuntu 22.04 LTS system with an i9 CPU and 32 GB RAM to carry out this experiment.
-Additionally, the \textit{matplotlib} package displays the analysis results visually.
-We used the sci-kit learn and the Keras Python tool to build classification models.
+We used the sci-kit learn and the Keras Python tool to build classification models and \textit{matplotlib} package for visualization.

-\textit{\textbf{Dataset}:} One Ph.D. student, with the support of two professors having 15 years of experience in cyber security, manually annotated a subset of 32,588 tweets out of 430,187.
+\textit{\textbf{Dataset}:} One Ph.D. student, with the support of two professors with 15 years of experience in cyber security, manually annotated a subset of 32,588 tweets out of 430,187.
 It is worth noticing that the manually annotated sample ensures a reliable and fair representativeness of the whole data collection (i.e., a confidence level of 99\% and a confidence interval of less than 1\%).
 The annotators labeled them based on the presence of IoCs in the tweet, giving a label of 1 for relevant tweets and 0 for irrelevant ones.
 This process resulted in a final dataset of labeled tweets with 12,400 relevant and 20,188 irrelevant tweets.
 To train the model, 80\% of the labeled data was utilized.
 The remaining samples were divided equally between validation and testing sets.